brendt/stitcher.io/src/content/mails/static-analysis-01.md

 function foo(<hljs type>array</hljs> $input): void {}
 ```

-Imagine we'd call this function but accidentally pass it a string instead of an array:
+Imagine we'd call this function, but accidentally pass it a string instead of an array:

 ```php
 <hljs prop>foo</hljs>('wrong input');
 ```

-Of course, this function would throw a `<hljs type>TypeError</hljs>` when running it, though just by _looking_ at it, we could already tell it was wrong: a function that accepts an `<hljs type>array</hljs>`, will not accept a `<hljs type>string</hljs>`.
+Of course, this function would throw a `<hljs type>TypeError</hljs>` when running it.
+Though just by _looking_ at it, we could already tell it was wrong: a function that accepts an `<hljs type>array</hljs>`, will not accept a `<hljs type>string</hljs>`.

-This is the core of any static analyser: looking at type definitions and function calls; and determining whether those operations are valid or not.
+This is the core principle of any static analyser: looking at type definitions and function calls; and determining whether those operations are valid or not.

 It might seem like a simple thing to do, but if you automate this process and scan _all_ your source code; static analysers can actually detect quite a lot of edge cases that you might have missed otherwise.

-You do need to pay a small price to enjoy all the benefits that come with static analysis: you'll have to use properly PHP's type system.
+You do need to pay a small price to enjoy all the benefits that come with static analysis: you'll have to properly use PHP's type system.
 In fact, most static analysers won't only take PHP's built-in types into account, but will also look at docblocks.
-The more information available, the better.
+The more type information available, the better.

 Doesn't that become tedious?
 Wouldn't it be faster to run your code an see whether it works?
 On a small scale the answer would be yes, maybe?
 I hope that you'll be convinced otherwise by the end of this series though.